delloydb/PYTHON-CLASS1/README.md

 Learning Roadmap

-Core Python Syntax and Control Flow
+-Core Python Syntax and Control Flow

-Functions, Classes, and OOP Principles
+-Functions, Classes, and OOP Principles

-Data Structures and Algorithms
+-Data Structures and Algorithms

-File I/O and Automation
+-File I/O and Automation

-Working with APIs and Networking
+-Working with APIs and Networking

-Cybersecurity and Scripting
+-Cybersecurity and Scripting---big focus

-Web Development with Flask / FastAPI
+-Web Development with Flask / FastAPI

-Intro to AI and Machine Learning
+-Intro to AI and Machine Learning

 Development Environment
 Component	Version / Tool